Please note: this list is not exhaustive, but includes commonly recycled items. If you have questions about an item, contact us at [email protected].

 Click here to access information on Helena Recycling services.
 Helena Recycling provides curbside and business recycling collection for most common recyclables including glass, type #1 & #2 plastic, cardboard, metal cans, and paper (office/newsprint/magazine).

-Clothing and other usable items: Thrift Stores, such as Good Samaritan, collect items for resale and reuse while also supporting those in need.
-(Green Tip: Recycling fibers such as clothing helps reduce the environmental impact of energy and pollution from textile production.)
+Clothing and other usable items: thrift stores, such as Good Samaritan, collect items for resale and reuse while also supporting those in need.

 Building supplies: The Helena Area Habitat for Humanity’s Restore accepts “gently used furniture, home accessories, building materials and appliances.”